Medical Coder - Certified

 |Approximate Salary||$4,824 - $5,862/month|

 |Tentative Exam Date||TBA|

-This examination is being given to fill one full-time vacancy in the Health Information Management Department at San Joaquin General Hospital and to establish an eligible list to fill future vacancies.
+This examination is being given to fill multiple full-time vacancies in the Health Information Management Department at San Joaquin General Hospital and to establish an eligible list to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 The Medical Records Department is seeking an experienced Medical Inpatient Coder who would be interested in joining our awesome medical coding team at San Joaquin General Hospital.
 We are looking for a highly motivated medical coder to transform diagnoses, procedures, medical services and equipment used into universal medical alphanumeric codes utilizing ICD-10-CM/PCS codes.

 The ideal candidate will possess the specific qualifications listed below: